 Some of the best alternatives to HFCS include TRULY natural sweeteners like raw honey and maple syrup.
 When you’re reading ingredient labels (which I hope you do), look for these natural sweeteners and steer clear of anything that contains high fructose corn syrup.

-These are the top 10 natural sweeteners and HFCS alternatives I recommend:
+These are the top 10 sugar substitutes and HFCS alternatives I recommend:

 - Raw Honey (1 tablespoon – 64 calories)